AdobeDocs/target.it-IT/help/administrating-target/hosts.md

 To search the [!UICONTROL Hosts] list, type a search term in the [!UICONTROL Search Hosts] box.

-## Create allowlists that specify hosts that are authorized to send mbox calls to Target. {#allowlist}
+## Create allowlists that specify hosts that are authorized to send Target requests to Target. {#allowlist}

-You can create an allowlist that specifies hosts (domains) that are authorized to send mbox calls to [!DNL Target].
-Tutti gli altri host che generano chiamate riceveranno una risposta di errore di autorizzazione, inserita come riga di commento.
-Per impostazione predefinita, qualsiasi host che contiene una chiamata mbox si registra con [!DNL Target] nell’Ambiente di produzione e ha accesso a tutte le attività attive e approvate.
-If this is not the desired approach, you can instead use the allowlist to record specific hosts that are eligible to make mbox calls and receive [!DNL Target] content.
-Tutti gli host continuano a essere visualizzati nell’elenco [!UICONTROL Host] e gli ambienti possono comunque essere utilizzati per raggruppare questi host e assegnare diversi livelli a ciascuno, ad esempio se l’host può visualizzare campagne attive e/o inattive.
+You can create an allowlist that specifies hosts (domains) that are authorized to send [!DNL Target] requests to [!DNL Target].
+Tutti gli altri host che generano richieste riceveranno una risposta di errore di autorizzazione con commenti.
+By default, any host that contains a [!DNL Target] request registers with [!DNL Target] in the [!UICONTROL Production] environment and has access to all active and approved activities.
+If this is not the desired approach, you can instead use the allowlist to record specific hosts that are eligible to make [!DNL Target] requests and receive [!DNL Target] content.
+All hosts will continue to display in the [!UICONTROL Hosts] list, and environments can still be used to group these hosts and assign different levels to each, such as whether the host can see active and/or inactive activities.

-Per creare un elenco di autorizzazioni:
+Per creare un inserire nell&#39;elenco Consentiti di :

 1. Dall&#39;elenco [!UICONTROL Ospitanti] , fate clic su **[!UICONTROL Autorizza ospitanti]**.
 1. Attivate l&#39;opzione **[!UICONTROL Abilita ospitanti autorizzati per la distribuzione]** del contenuto.